WDMJ AM 1320 and WDMJ FM 95.7* (1965-1971) by Joe Hutchens

 This is a photograph of the late Paul Donovan and me taken at the old Bonanza Steakhouse in Marquette in 2008.
 It's been a few years since we worked together in real radio.

-Here is a tape of Paul Donovan on WDMJ from 1970.
+Here is a recording of Paul Donovan on WDMJ from 1970.
 YouTube Link

 Eldon Wallace (1912-1972)